ansible-collections/dellemc.os10/roles/os10_vrf/README.md

 This role facilitates to configure the basics of virtual routing and forwarding (VRF) that helps in the partition of physical routers to multiple virtual routers.
 This role is abstracted for Dell EMC PowerSwitch platforms running Dell EMC SmartFabric OS10.

-The VRF role requires an SSH connection for connectivity to a Dell EMC OS10 device.
+The VRF role requires an SSH connection for connectivity to a Dell EMC SmartFabric OS10 device.
 You can use any of the built-in OS connection variables.

 Role variables
 --------------